VrushabhDamle/sky130CircuitDesignWorkshop/README.md

 Figure 8.
 The snap shot of the graph of velocity saturation effect

-•	The modes of operation for long channel (>250nm) devices and short channel (<250nm) devices.
+-	The modes of operation for long channel (>250nm) devices and short channel (<250nm) devices.
+-	The modes of operation for long channel devices are:
+    - Cut-off region
+    - Resistive region
+    - Saturation region
+- The modes of operation for short channel devices are:
+    - Cut-off region
+    - Resistive region
+    - Velocity Saturation region
+    - Saturation region

+- Let's call (Vgs-Vt)=Vgt

-•	The equation of Id for long channel and short channel devices
+-	The equation of Id for long channel and short channel devices

 ![Id equation](https://user-images.githubusercontent.com/89193562/132674348-c1e9e289-f766-4750-94f1-eb4cfe5189eb.JPG)

+- Vdsat is a technology parameter saturation voltage i.e voltage at which device velocity saturates and is independent of Vgs or Vds

-•	The various modes when the value of Vmin is different
+-	The various modes when the value of Vmin is different
+    - When Vgt is the minimum of Vgt, Vds, Vdsat the device is in saturation region.
+    - When Vds is the minimum of Vgt, Vds, Vdsat the device is in resistive region.
+    - When Vdsat is the minimum of Vgt, Vds, Vdsat the device is in velocity saturation region.
+    - It looks like current should increase at lower nodes.

-•	Velocity Saturation causes device to saturate early
+-	Velocity Saturation causes device to saturate early

 ### **_Lab Activity:_**